tk-notes/lucas-meier-blog/content/posts/2020/12/haskell-in-haskell-3/index.md

   in y
 ```

-Here we have a two nested expressions for `x`, giving us a tree that looks like:
+We now have a two nested expressions for `x`, giving us a tree that looks like:

 {{<img "2.png">}}

-It's easy to imagine how this might work for even more complicated expressions, since
+We can imagine how this might work for even more complicated expressions, since
 nodes can contain arbitrary trees as their children.

 ## Valid Syntax vs Valid Semantics

 This tree of nodes built up from source code is called an **Abstract Syntax Tree**, or
 an **AST**, for short.
 It's a syntax tree, since it represents the structure of
-our programming language, i.e. what syntax is valid or not.
+our programming language: what syntax is valid or not.
 I don't actually know why
-it's called an *abstract* tree.
-I like to think that it's abstract, because it provides
+it's called an *abstract* tree, but I like to think that it's abstract, because it provides
 a representation of trees that are *syntactically* valid, but that don't necessarily make any sense.

-For example take something like:
+For example, take this snippet:

 ```haskell
 x =